Fast Ewald Summation using Prolate Spheroidal Wave Functions: Parameter selection

 \section{Parameter selection}

 This section presents practical guidelines for selecting the PSWF mollifier and window parameters to achieve a prescribed tolerance~$\varepsilon$.
 The results rely on the error models of Section~\ref{sec:error_analysis}.
-Unless otherwise noted, we assume neutral, well-distributed particle configurations so that $C_\rho \approx 1$ (cf.~Remark~\ref{rem:rho}), no oversampling, and parameters $c_s,c_w$ within the fitted ranges of Table~\ref{tab:curvefits}.
+Unless otherwise noted, we assume neutral, well-distributed particle configurations, no oversampling, and parameters $c_s,c_w$ within the fitted ranges of Table~\ref{tab:curvefits}.

 For simplicity, we assume that $m$ is even throughout this section; in the odd case, one can replace $m/2$ by $\lfloor m/2\rfloor$.